jakemcc/jakemccrary.com/source/about.markdown

 a trading firm.
 I've found that pair programming and test driven development deliver the best solutions.

+I've written code in a decent number of languages including Clojure, Java, C#, C++, C, Q, Perl, Python, Ruby, JavaScript, ClojureScript, Haskell, Emacs Lisp, Scala, VBA, and probably some others I'm not remembering.
+So far I've been happiest when coding in a Lisp though I need to explore some more languages with a good type system (looking at you Haskell, I need to write more of you).

 When not coding I try to be active, mostly focusing on rock climbing and sailing.
 I've hiked to the top of [Mount Kilimanjaro](/kili.html) and have sailed multiple times in the